cepdnaclk/CO224-Web/Lectures/markdown/Lecture 1 - Computer Abstractions.md

 9. Labs involve ARM assembly programming and building processor using Verilog
 10. Understanding the complete system picture is essential for computer engineers
 11. All computer systems, regardless of complexity, are built on these fundamental abstractions
-12. Performance optimization is a central theme throughout the course
+12. Performance optimization is a central theme throughout the lecture series

 ## Summary

 Computer systems represent one of the most sophisticated examples of hierarchical abstraction in engineering.
 From the physical movement of electrons in semiconductors to high-level programming languages, each layer builds upon and hides the complexity of the layers below.
 The Instruction Set Architecture serves as the critical bridge between hardware and software, enabling programmers to write code without worrying about transistor-level details while allowing hardware designers to optimize implementations without breaking software compatibility.

-Throughout this course, we will explore these abstractions in depth, learning not just what they are, but why they exist and how they enable the remarkable computing capabilities we rely on every day.
+Throughout this lecture series, we will explore these abstractions in depth, learning not just what they are, but why they exist and how they enable the remarkable computing capabilities we rely on every day.
 By understanding both hardware and software perspectives, computer engineers gain the ability to design, optimize, and innovate across the entire computing stack.